jbosstools/jbosstools-fuse/editor/plugins/org.fusesource.ide.wsdl2rest.ui/readme.md

 This plug-in provides a wizard wrapper for the Wsdl2Rest code originally found here: [https://github.com/jboss-fuse/wsdl2rest](https://github.com/jboss-fuse/wsdl2rest)

 ## Running the wizard
-NOTE: THIS DOES NOT WORK CURRENTLY, BUT DEMONSTRATES THE BASIC APPROACH.

 In the project you will find an "example" directory that includes several files - a couple of classes and a wsdl file.

 Create a new Fuse Integration project.
 Leave it as a Blank project that uses the Spring DSL.